 Prerequisites: Drama I, other drama courses, previous experience, and consent of the instructor

 Auditions Required

+Open to 10th, 11th and 12th grades

+One-year course

 1220 DRAMA IV-A: SELECTED EMPHASIS: ADVANCED ACTING

 This course emphasizes advanced acting techniques.
 This year's course will cover advanced theatre terms, ideas, theories, theatrical management, directing, play writing, play analysis, styles of theater, acting, etc. They will study the origins of theater, theater's competition, clear structure of a playwright, perform published scenes for an authentic audience, and also perform in shows outside of the classroom.
 Finally, they will have an opportunity to observe professional theater.
 Meets UC/CSU "f" requirement.